TSA Hiring Process: Complete 2026 Guide to Get Hired

 In the standardized interview, you will be asked five scenario-based interview questions and evaluated based on your demonstrated competencies.
 You are expected to describe the situation you were in, the actions you took, and the outcomes in your answers.

 At least two members of the airport staff will take part in this panel.
 The process takes about an hour or less (depending upon the interviewee).
-In the end, you'll be given a total interview score and a pass or fail result for your integrity.
+At the end of the assessment, candidates are informed whether they passed or failed.
+The Transportation Security Administration does not publicly disclose the exact scoring system or minimum thresholds for passing.

 To pass, you must achieve a minimum score of three on each competency.
 If you receive a score of less than a "3" on either of the competencies or a failure on the Integrity competency, you will then receive a failing score on the standardized interview.